Addendum:

 3. What a Stock Pension could bring and what not

 In Germany there is a constant agitation against the pay-as-you-go pension system.
-Now a stock pension as a funded pension has been introduced.
-This was decided because the pay-as-you-go pension system supposedly no longer works.
-But on closer inspection one can see that the pay-as-you-go pension system continues to work perfectly.
+And time and again the idea of a stock-based pension has been and continues to be floated around.
+This is done because the pay-as-you-go pension system is supposedly no longer working.

 3.1.
 Pension Package (Rentenpaket) II

 As a supposed measure against the demographic change the federal government has passed the so-called Pension Package (Rentenpaket) II.
-This is intended to ensure that the pension level does not fall below 48 % of the average wage by 2039.
+This was intended to ensure that the pension level does not fall below 48 % of the average wage by 2039.
 An increase in the pension level though is not planned.
 A stock pension would be agreed for this purpose.
 [1] [2]

 However this means that the interest reduces the revenue and thus the relieve.
-Due to interest, administrative costs and inflation the fund must achieve a return of 7.5 % per year.
+Due to interest, administrative costs and inflation the fund must achieve a return of 7.5% per year.
 For comparison the German fund for financing nuclear waste disposal (Fonds zur Finanzierung der kerntechnischen Entsorgung/KENFO) only achieved just under 5% per year in the years 2020 to 2022 inclusive.
 As a result money is being put into the stock market without any relief for the pension insurance system being expected.
 In addition once the fund reaches a certain total size the federal government can also withdraw money again for example to plug budget holes.
-[1] [2] [3] [4] [5]
+[1] [2] [3] [4] [5] [6] [7]

 3.2.
 Mackenroth Theorem

-Generally it can bei asserted that a pension can only be generated by the working population.
+Generally it can be asserted that a pension can only be generated by the working population.
 Whether this is collected through taxes or returns on shares is secondary.
 In economics this is also referred to as the Mackenroth theorem.

 3.3.
 Consequences

 In fact the government is offering additional capital to the stock market.
 The stock market therefore has a victim that is willing and has purchasing power to whom bad stocks can be sold.
+And in order to achieve the return the government has created an incentive to tax capital gains ever lower.

-Src:[1] Rentenpaket II 2024-09-27
+[1] Rentenpaket II 2024-09-27

 https://www.deutsche-rentenversicherung.de/DRV/DE/Ueber-uns-und-Presse/Presse/Meldungen/2024/240927-rentenpaket-2-erste-beratung-bundestag.html